gaddamchaithrareddy/gaddamchaithrareddy/README.md

 - 👋 Hi, I’m @gaddamchaithrareddy
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Data Structures
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with MNC's companies
 - 📫 How to reach me gaddamchaithrareddy@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 gaddamchaithrareddy/gaddamchaithrareddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.